 The psychiatric APRN or psychiatrist provides clinical consultation to the entire team as well as psychopharmacological consultations for all participants, as needed.
 They also monitor non-psychiatric medical conditions and medications, provide brief therapy, and provide diagnostic and medication education to participants, with medication decisions based on a shared decision-making paradigm.
 If participants are hospitalized, they communicate directly with the inpatient psychiatric care provider to ensure continuity of care.

-The psychiatric APRN or psychiatrist must have access to a board eligible psychiatrist for weekly consultation.
 A minimum of 0.30 hours of psychiatric services must be available for each participant per week (e.g., 18 hours for 60 participants).
 Participants must be seen by the psychiatric APRN or psychiatrist at least once every three months.